The Ultimate Guide to the Comfort Zone: What It Is and How to Break Free

 Step 4: Use Repetition to Normalize Discomfort

-It’s to repeat the action until that discomfort starts to fade.
+The goal is not to get rid of discomfort.
+The goal is to repeat the action until that discomfort begins to fade.

 Step 5: Reduce Decision Fatigue